CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 After the session setup using asymmetric-cryptography, the authenticated messages in the TLS Record Protocol utilize symmetric-key operations (using the session key).
 Since symmetric-key operations are much faster than public-key operations, a persistent TLS connection delivers performance suitable for quickly exchange of log entries across gateways.
 Upon a crash, gateways might employ their best effort for resuming the crashed session.

+## 8. Assumptions
+For the protocol to work correctly, a few assumptions are taken:
+1. the crashed gateways eventually recover, at most for a fixed time (or are replaced).
+2. Calls to the log API do not fail.

 ## 8. References

 [Arch] https://datatracker.ietf.org/doc/draft-hardjono-blockchain-interop-arch/